We Are Excited To Visit The Nordic Countries In Summer

 5) Staying Connected

 Internet on cruise ships is often a challenge.
 We expect that cruising through the Nordic countries may introduce additional connectivity issues.
 Our KnowRoaming international SIMs will be installed in our phones.
 And the coverage map shows we should get internet coverage through KnowRoaming in many of our port stops.
-But I guess it is ok if we check out of social media for a few days!
+It is a good thing there are many ways to stay connected when you cruise.
+Or I guess it is ok if we check out of social media for a few days!

 6) Perpetual Light